MattMarquise/CS50x-Harvard-2020/README.md

 ### PLEASE BE RESPONSIBLE AND HONEST.
 DO NOT USE MY CODE AS YOUR OWN.
 IT'S NOT RIGHT.

+* NOTE:
     2020 is the year i took this class so most everything should be up to date unless Harvard has changed their coursework.

 # My Certificate of Completion:
 ![Matthew's CS50x Certificate of Completion](https://github.com/MattMarquise/CS50-Harvard/blob/master/Certificate/certificateofcompletion.png)